abraraamer/switchboard/readme.txt

 == Description ==

-OptionTree attempts to bridge the gap between WordPress developers, designers and end-users by creating fully responsive option panels and meta boxes with an ease unlike any other plugin.
-OptionTree has many advanced features with well placed hooks and filters to adjust every aspect of the user experience.
+Switchboard attempts to bridge the gap between WordPress developers, designers and end-users by creating fully responsive option panels and meta boxes with an ease unlike any other plugin.
+Switchboard has many advanced features with well placed hooks and filters to adjust every aspect of the user experience.

 Build your Theme Options panel locally with an easy to use drag & drop interface and then export a functioning `theme-options.php` file for production use that is i18n translation ready, with your custom text domain automatically inserted.

-And, in just a few simple lines of code, save settings to the database with a unique array ID so none of your Theme Options conflict with other themes that use OptionTree.
+And, in just a few simple lines of code, save settings to the database with a unique array ID so none of your Theme Options conflict with other themes that use Switchboard.

-Also, OptionTree now takes full advantage of the new color schemes introduced in WordPress 3.8, it looks and feels built-in.
+Also, Switchboard now takes full advantage of the new color schemes introduced in WordPress 3.8, it looks and feels built-in.

 #### Theme Integration
 If you're like me, you want to know how everything works.
-Download and activate the [OptionTree Theme](https://github.com/valendesigns/option-tree-theme) and see first hand how to integrate OptionTree into your own project.
-I'll walk you through installing OptionTree and you'll get a chance to see all the various options and filters first hand and in the wild.
+Download and activate the [Switchboard Theme](https://github.com/valendesigns/option-tree-theme) and see first hand how to integrate Switchboard into your own project.
+I'll walk you through installing Switchboard and you'll get a chance to see all the various options and filters first hand and in the wild.

 #### Contributing
-To contribute or report bugs, please go to the [OptionTree Github](https://github.com/valendesigns/option-tree) repository.
+To contribute or report bugs, please go to the [Switchboard Github](https://github.com/valendesigns/option-tree) repository.

 #### Sponsorship
-OptionTree is a project partly sponsored by <a href="http://themeforest.net/?ref=valendesigns">ThemeForest</a>, the largest WordPress theme marketplace on the web.
+Switchboard is a project partly sponsored by <a href="http://themeforest.net/?ref=valendesigns">ThemeForest</a>, the largest WordPress theme marketplace on the web.

 #### Option Types
-This is a complete list of all the available option types that come shipped with OptionTree.
+This is a complete list of all the available option types that come shipped with Switchboard.

 * Background
 * Border